 The Elbow Joint

-The elbow is the joint connecting the proper arm to the forearm.
-It is marked on the upper limb by the medial and lateral epicondyles, and the olecranon process.
-Structurally, the joint is classed as a synovial joint, and functionally as a hinge joint.
+The elbow is the joint connecting the upper arm to the forearm.
+It is classed as a hinge-type synovial joint.

 In this article, we shall look at the anatomy of the elbow joint; its articulating surfaces, movements, stability, and the clinical relevance.